 Table of Contents

 The list of graduate courses on this page will give you an overview of the courses we regularly offer.
-For accurate information on the courses we offer this semester, please consult the University’s searchable Schedule of Courses.
-Search for the abbreviation “APLNG”.
+To see the courses currently offered in the Department, please consult Penn State’s Online Schedule of Courses (LionPath).
+Look up “University Park” and “APLNG”.

 Teaching American English Pronunciation